RasaHQ/calm-langgraph-customer-service-comparison/README.md

 2. **Set Up Environment:**
    - Once the Codespace loads, it will look like VSCode but in your browser!
-   - First, open two terminal windows.
-   - In both terminals, run `source .venv/bin/activate`
+   - Open a terminal and run `source .venv/bin/activate` to activate the development environment.
    - Open `/calm_llm/.env` file and add the required keys to that file.
      ```
      export RASA_PRO_LICENSE='your_rasa_pro_license_key_here'
      export OPENAI_API_KEY='your_openai_api_key_here'
      ```
-   - In both terminals, set your environment variables by running:
+   - Set the environment variables by running:
      ```
      source calm_llm/.env
      ```

 3. **Create the Database:**
-   - In one of the terminals, run the command to create the database: `python scripts/create_db.py`.
+   - Run the command to create the database: `python scripts/create_db.py`.

 4. **Train the Model:**
-   - In the first terminal, `cd calm_llm` and then run:
+   - Enter the project directory, `cd calm_llm`, and then run:
      ```
      rasa train
      ```

-5. **Start the Action Server:**
+5. **Launch the Rasa Inspector:**
-   - In the second terminal, `cd calm_llm` and then run:
+   - Once the model is trained, run:
      ```
-     rasa run actions
-     ```

-6. **Launch the Rasa Inspector:**
-   - In the first terminal, run:
-     ```
      rasa inspect --debug
      ```

-7. **Access the Inspector:**
+6. **Access the Inspector:**
    - When prompted to open in browser, click the link.

-8. Chat with your customer support assistant about flights, hotels, cars, and/or excursions!
+7. Chat with your customer support assistant about flights, hotels, cars, and/or excursions!

 ### Notes